-Review: Perhaps its because of the region this book covers but there was more mentions of rockhounding locations in this than the rest of the books in the series which is particularly interesting to me.
-Like all of the rest of the books in the series this is an amazing collection of information about the mines of this area.
+Review: Perhaps it’s because of the region this book covers, but there were more mentions of rockhounding locations in this than the rest of the books in the series, which is particularly interesting to me.
+Like all the rest of the books in the series, this is an outstanding collection of information about the mines of this area.

 Title: Discovering Washington’s Historic Mines: Northern Cascade Mountains Volume 3 by Phil Woodhouse, Daryl Jacobson and Victor Pisoni

 Review: I feel like a bit of a broken record with this series of books.
-I love them all and can not begin to describe the amount of effort that went into these.
-They provide such fantastic insight in the rich mining history of Washington in a way that no other book can.
+I love them all and cannot begin to describe the amount of effort that went into these.
+They provide such fantastic insight into the rich mining history of Washington in a way that no other book can.
 The mining areas this book focuses on are the Nooksack, Pasayten, Twisp and Harts Pass.
-It has exact locations, historical photos, mine maps and some incredible story’s from a forgotten time.
+It has exact locations, historical photos, mine maps and some incredible stories from a forgotten time.

 Title: Discovering Washington’s Historic Mines: The Western Okanogan Volume 4 by Phil Woodhouse, Daryl Jacobson and Victor Pisoni

-Review: This is amazing.
-When they started working on this volume the authors knew nothing of this area and over the years they managed to research, visit and compile all of the rich mining history and locations of the mines in this region and put it all in a book for your easy consumption.
-I really don’t care about the price of these books because you are buying something that you couldn’t reproduce if you have the rest of your life do so.
-Much of the history of these old mines has been forgotten in the boxes of historical society offices and without the work done here to make it accessible much of this history could of been lost for good in some case along with the locations of the mines.
+Review: This is an outstanding book.
+When they started working on this volume the authors knew nothing of this area and over the years they managed to research, visit and compile all the rich mining history and locations of the mines in this region and put it all in a book for your easy consumption.
+I really don’t care about the price of these books because you are buying something that you couldn’t reproduce if you had the rest of your life to do so.
+Much of the history of these old mines has been forgotten in the boxes of historical society offices and without the work done here to make it accessible much of this history could have been lost for good in some case along with the locations of the mines.